-When it comes to return on investment, not all renovations are created equal.
-Kitchen renovations have been known to provide great bang for your buck.
-A recent survey by realtor.com found 80% of people regard the kitchen in the top 3 most important spaces in the home so it makes sense this is space you would want to showcase.
+When it comes to your return on investment, not all renovations are created equal.
+Kitchen renovations have been known to provide a great bang for your buck.
+A recent survey by realtor.com found 80% of people regard the kitchen as the top 3 most essential spaces in the home, so it makes sense this is a space you would want to showcase.

-Veejay’s have been renovating Perth kitchens since 1989.
-With over 30 years over experience, we’re here to give you some handy advice on how to get the most value out of your kitchen renovation.
+Veejays have been renovating Perth kitchens since 1989.
+With over 30 years of experience, we’re here to give you some handy advice on how to get the most value out of your kitchen renovation.

 First, you want to think about a budget.
 This budget should be in line with the value of your property.
-There is no point spending $60,000 on a new kitchen if your home is only worth $300,000, it is unlikely you will make your money back.
-At the same time, if you have an expensive property you don’t want to go cheap on the renovations as it could drag down the properties price.
-According to homeadvisor.com you should follow the 5 to 15% rule.
-Spending any less than 5% on a renovation can cheapen the value of the property, spending more than 15% and it is unlikely you will recoup your investment.
+There is no point in spending $60,000 on a new kitchen if your home is only worth $300,000.
+It is unlikely you will make your money back.
+At the same time, if you have an expensive property, you don’t want to go cheap on the renovations as it could decrease the property price.
+According to homeadvisor.com, you should follow the 5 to 15% rule.
+Spending any less than 5% on a renovation can cheapen the property’s value.
+Spending more than 15%, and it is unlikely you will recoup your investment.

-The style of your kitchen renovation needs consideration also, especially if you’re transforming it with selling in mind.
-If this is the case then you’ll want to think about a timeless and classic style that will appeal to the masses, rather than keeping it too niche or personal.
+The style of your kitchen renovation needs consideration also, significantly if you’re transforming it with selling in mind.
+If this is the case, you’ll want to think about a timeless and classic style that will appeal to the masses rather than keeping it niche or personal.
 Neutral colours also are always a safe choice.
-The style should keep in line with the rest of the home, consider the age and state of your property when designing your kitchen renovation.
+The type should stay in line with the rest of the home.
+Consider the age and state of your property when designing your kitchen renovation.
 A modern kitchen may look great but would be out of sync in an older, cottage style home.

-Design is important, and a good rule to follow is the kitchen triangle.
-The kitchen triangle is a concept that is used to help determine efficient kitchen layouts that are both aesthetic and functional.
-The triangle refers to the space between the fridge, stove and sink, which is where most of the tasks in the kitchen take place.
-The idea is when these 3 elements are set out well then the kitchen will be easy and efficient to use.
+Design is essential, and a good rule to follow is the kitchen triangle.
+The kitchen triangle is a concept used to help determine efficient kitchen layouts that are both aesthetic and functional.
+The triangle refers to the space between the fridge, stove and sink, where most of the tasks in the kitchen take place.
+The idea is when these three elements are set out well.
+Then the kitchen will be easy and efficient to use.
 At Veejay’s, we understand that the design element can be daunting.
-If you are looking for inspiration our award winning showroom located in Malaga provides the largest display of complete kitchens that Perth has to offer.
-You can also contact us to arrange an obligation free in home consultation with one of our qualified designers.
+If you are looking for inspiration, our award-winning showroom located in Malaga provides the largest display of complete kitchens that Perth has to offer.
+You can also contact us to arrange an obligation-free in-home consultation with one of our qualified designers.

-When you’re looking to add value to your property via a kitchen renovation, there are a few things that can definitely help bump up the price.
-It’s probably worth incorporating as many of these as you can with the space and budget you have available.
+When you’re looking to add value to your property via a kitchen renovation, there are a few things that can help bump up the price.
+Stylish tap fittings and home water filters are an easy way to add value to your kitchen.
+It’s probably worth incorporating as many of these as possible with the space and budget you have available.

-Introducing a kitchen island is a great way of drawing out the kitchen and making it more of an open-plan living or dining space.
-It can give the feeling of your kitchen being bigger than it actually is, and if done correctly, it means more prep space for you and your household when it comes to the cooking.
-Add open shelving to your kitchen island in order to make it look less bulky and more spacious.
+Introducing a kitchen island is an excellent way of drawing out the kitchen and making it a more open-plan living or dining space.
+It can give the feeling of your kitchen being more significant than it is, and if done correctly, it means more prep space for you and your household when it comes to cooking.
+Add open shelving to your kitchen island to make it look less bulky and more spacious.

-It is likely the benchtop is the first thing that buyers are going to see when they enter your kitchen for the first time.
+The benchtop is the first thing that buyers will see when they enter your kitchen for the first time.
 Therefore, it’s worth investing in a luxurious benchtop, or at least one that looks luxurious.
-Engineered stone, Porcelain and Granites are stunning materials if you have the budget and a home to match, Hard-wearing laminates are a great alternative to consider.
-Kitchen benchtops get a lot of use with all the cooking, meal prep and baking you’ll do so it needs to be a durable surface.
+Engineered stone, Porcelain and Granites are stunning materials if you have the budget and a home to match.
+Hard-wearing laminates are a great alternative to consider.
+Kitchen benchtops get a lot of use with all the cooking, meal prep and baking you’ll do, so it needs to be a durable surface.

-Quality appliances can give your kitchen an instant boost in terms of aesthetic.
-Pro tip, look to purchase appliances from the same brand and range in order to give your kitchen a coordinated and stylish look.
+Quality appliances can give your kitchen an instant boost in terms of aesthetics.
+Pro-tip, look to purchase devices from the same brand and range to give your kitchen a coordinated and stylish look.

-If you’re interested in a kitchen renovation or have been planning to do one for a while, this is a service that Veejay’s can gladly offer.
+If you’re interested in a kitchen renovation or have been planning to do one for a while, this is a service that veejays can gladly offer.
 As one of Perth’s most experienced and trusted kitchen renovation companies, we can work with any budget or style.
-Veejay’s will help bring your vision to life and add value to your home, although don’t blame us if by the time we finish your dream kitchen selling is the furthest thing from your mind.
+However, don’t blame us if selling is the furthest thing from your mind by the time we finish your dream kitchen.
 Contact the team at Veejay’s today!
+Veejays will help bring your vision to life and add value to your home.

 Does a kitchen renovation add value to my home?

-Kitchen renovations can provide great return on your investment.
-A recent survey by realtor.com found 80% of people regard the kitchen in the top 3 most important spaces in the home so it makes sense this is space you would want to showcase.
+Kitchen renovations can provide a great return on your investment.
+A recent survey by realtor.com found 80% of people regard the kitchen as the top 3 most essential spaces in the home, so it makes sense this is a space you would want to showcase.

 How much should I spend on my kitchen renovation?

-According to homeadvisor.com you should follow the 5 to 15% rule.
-Spending any less than 5% on a renovation can cheapen the value of the property, spending more than 15% and it is unlikely you will recoup your investment.
+According to homeadvisor.com, you should follow the 5 to 15% rule.
+Spending any less than 5% on a renovation can cheapen the property’s value, spending more than 15%, and it is unlikely you will recoup your investment.